-- 7.101 A professional improvement plan is a clearly articulated assistance program for a teacher who received an Ineffective rating on his/her evaluation.
-Teachers with an Ineffective rating will develop an improvement plan with their credentialed evaluator.
-A copy of the improvement plan will be sent to the Association president within ten (10) days of the member signing the plan. - 7.102 The professional improvement plan shall include: - A. Improvement Statement section; - B. Desired Level of Performance section; - C. Specific Plan of Action section; - D. Assistance and Professional Development section; - E. Timeline A minimum of a six (6) week period of time given to the member to meet the requirements, address deficiencies, meet target dates and dates of review of the plan; and - F. The district will provide for the allocation of financial resources to support professional development for a member on an improvement plan. - 7.103 The evaluator involved shall assist the teacher in correcting identified deficiencies. - 7.104 If a recommendation for an improvement plan occurs and is documented between March 1 and May 10 of the school year, the plan shall be continued into the next school year. - 7.105 Once a teacher receives a rating of Developing or higher, the teacher will no longer be under an improvement plan.
+- 7.101 A professional improvement plan is a clearly articulated assistance program for a teacher who received (1) an Ineffective or Developing rating on his/her final summative evaluation or (2) an Ineffective rating within any walkthrough, observation or another component of the evaluation process.
+An evaluator also may initiate an improvement plan if he/she identifies deficiencies outside of the OTES rubric/evaluation process, so long as such determination is not arbitrary or capricious.
+Teachers will develop an improvement plan with their credentialed evaluator.
+A copy of the improvement plan will be sent to the Association president within ten (10) days of the member signing the plan. - 7.102 The professional improvement plan shall include: - A. Improvement Statement section; - B. Desired Level of Performance section; - C. Specific Plan of Action section; - D. Assistance and Professional Development section; - E. Timeline A minimum of a six (6) week period of time given to the

+- member to meet the requirements, address deficiencies, meet target dates and dates of review of the plan; and - F. The district will provide for the allocation of financial resources to support professional development for a member on an improvement plan. - 7.103 The evaluator involved shall assist the teacher in correcting identified deficiencies. - 7.104 If a recommendation for an improvement plan occurs and is documented between March 1 and May 10 of the school year, the plan shall be continued into the next school year, unless the Board takes action to non-renew the teacher by June 1 consistent with Ohio Revised Code 3319.11.